 Mildura Fruit Juices Australia's processing plant was badly damaged by a fire.
-SAGE refurbished the electical control systems for the main crushing and processing areas in record time so the company could commence operations for the next orange picking season.
+SAGE refurbished the electrical control systems for the main crushing and processing areas in record time so the company could commence operations for the next orange picking season.

 Mildura, Victoria, Australia